Sickle cell disease (SCD) is an inherited red blood cell (RBC) disorder. It’s the result of a genetic mutation that causes misshapen RBCs.

 Before you have a pain crisis, talk to your regular doctor to make sure that information in your electronic medical record (EMR) is updated.
 Keep a printed copy of your pain management plan and a list of all your medications to take with you to the hospital.

-You should seek medical attention right away if you have SCA and any of the following symptoms:
+You should seek medical attention right away if you have SCD and any of the following symptoms:

 - unexplained, severe pain in your back, knees, legs, arms, chest, or stomach

 - unexplained severe pain

 - stiff neck